bup/bup/Documentation/bup-config.5.md

     and the tree object with that hash already exists in the destination repository.
-Since the the value of this setting changes the hashes of splittable trees, the hash in the index won't be found in a repository that has a different `split-trees` value from the one to which that tree was last saved.
+Since the the value of this setting changes the hashes of splittable trees, the hash in the index won't be found in a repository that has a different `bup.split.trees` value from the one to which that tree was last saved.
 As a result, any (usually big) directory subject to tree splitting will have to be re-read and its related hashes recalculated.

 pack.packSizeLimit
 :   Respected when writing pack files (e.g. via `bup save ...`).